-We prefer to date someone with similar values, lifestyles and attitudes because they are more agreeable with our perception of things.
+We prefer to date someone with similar values, lifestyles, and attitudes because they are more agreeable with our perception of things.
 It’s a reinforcement on our self-image.
-If you believe that cheating is unacceptable in a relationship, you won’t be able to date a girl who expects to be able to sleep with other men.
+If you believe that monogamy is the only acceptable form of a relationship, you won’t be able to date a girl who expects to be able to date or sleep with other people.
 If you do, the relationship is bound to have high levels of friction.

-Demographics enables you to be with a romantic partner who is similar on agreeableness and has similar lifestyle goals.
+Demographics enable you to be with a romantic partner who is similar on agreeableness and has similar lifestyle goals.

 Friendly people prefer friendly people.
 Intelligent people prefer intelligent people.
 We love to find others that match our beliefs and values.
 On a group scale this is called a tribe, crew or city.
 On a smaller scale, this is your best friend or lover.